griptape-ai/griptape-docs/docs/griptape-tools/official-tools/vector-store-client.md

 | query_engine | `BaseQueryEngine`                                         | YES      |
 | top_n        | Max number of results returned for the query engine query | NO       |

-Here is an end-to-end example of how it can be used with the Pincone storage driver:
+Here is an example of how it can be used with the Pincone storage driver:

 ```python
 from griptape.structures import Agent